Inside Therapy

 Somatic therapy harnesses our innate capacity for healing by creating space for your body to process pre-verbal complex trauma.

-Somatic therapy can improve awareness of defense mechanisms, as well as provide a method for processing the feelings these defenses are covering up.
+Somatic therapy improves awareness of defense mechanisms and helps process the feelings these defenses are covering up.

-By delving into the physical sensations and bodily experiences associated with anxiety, somatic therapy can offer a pathway to calmness and relief from insomnia.
+By delving into the sensations and bodily experiences associated with anxiety, somatic therapy offers a pathway to calmness and relief.

-Most couples recognize that they are relating to one another in a subconscious habitual way that keeps them feeling stuck.
-Somatic therapy can offer strategies to help couples become unstuck and reconnect with each other.
+Somatic therapy offers strategies to help couples become unstuck and reconnect with each other.

-For queer identifying people, the dating landscape often comes with unique experiences and complexities that can feel isolating, exhausting and disembodying.
-Somatic therapy offers some ways to manage this.
+For queer identifying people, dating often comes with complexities that can feel isolating, exhausting and disembodying.

 What is the role of anger in an emotionally healthy person and how can somatic therapy help someone develop a positive relationship with anger?

-Many men displaying anger or engaging in escapist or risky behaviors might be unaware that these behaviors are actually symptoms of underlying depression.
+Many men displaying anger or engaging in escapist or risky behaviors might be unaware they are symptoms of underlying depression.

 When we feel shame we may withdraw from others, avoid intimacy, or become defensive or angry.